Translate

 The story of how the Gibeonites tricked Joshua can be found at Joshua 9.
 After Joshua came across the Jordan river, went around Jericho seven times causing the walls of Jericho to fall down, and defeated Ai, pictured above there was a bunch of people up in Gibeah who put on old raggedy clothes, old worn out shoes, and brought mouldy bread, acting like they'd been walking for hundreds of miles.
 The Gibeonites met Joshua and said we've traveled a long distance with worn out shoes, worn out clothes, and mouldy bread.
 The Gibeonites said Joshua please don't kill us and make peace with us.

 Joshua did not enquire of the Lord whether to make a peace treaty with the Gibeonites and sinned by making a covenant to not harm the Gibeonites in the name of the Lord.
 Now when someone made a covenant in the name of the Lord it stood.
-2 Corinthians 1:20 says For all the promises of God in Him are yea, and in Him, Amen, unto the glory of God by us.
+2 Corinthians 1:20 says For all the promises of God in Him are yea, and in Him Amen, unto the glory of God by us.

-OK, years after Joshua's peace treaty with the Gibeonites, pictured above we see that the prophet Samuel anointed King Saul who was tall to be Israel's first king.
+Years after Joshua's peace treaty with the Gibeonites, pictured above we see that the prophet Samuel anointed King Saul who was tall to be Israel's first king.
 King Saul refused to obey Joshua's peace treaty with the Gibeonites, viewing the Gibeonites as a threat.
-As a result, King Saul killed many Gibeonites as he tried to wipe out the Gibeonites.
+Therefore King Saul killed many Gibeonites and tried to eliminate the Gibeonites.
 Only a handful of Gibeonites lived by escaping to the mountains.
-As the people rejoiced that Saul had killed the Gibeonites, someone said Oh no we violated Joshua's peace treaty with the Gibeonites made in the name of the Lord.
+When the people rejoiced that Saul had killed the Gibeonites, someone said "Oh no we violated Joshua's peace treaty with the Gibeonites made in the name of the Lord."

-2 Samuel 21:5 goes on to say And they answered the king, The man that consumed us (Saul) and that devised against us that we should be destroyed from remaining in any of the coasts of Israel; let seven men of his sons be delivered unto us and we will hang them up unto the Lord in Gibeah of Saul whom the Lord did choose.
-And the king said I will give them.
-But the king spared Mephibosheth, the son of Jonathan, the son of Saul because of the Lord's oath that was between them, between David and Jonathan the son of Saul.
+2 Samuel 21:5 goes on to say And they answered the king, The man that consumed us (Saul), and that devised against us that we should be destroyed from remaining in any of the coasts of Israel, Let seven men of his sons be delivered unto us, and we will hang them up unto the Lord in Gibeah of Saul, whom the Lord did choose.
+And the king said, I will give them.
+But the king spared Mephibosheth, the son of Jonathan the son of Saul, because of the Lord's oath that was between them, between David and Jonathan the son of Saul.

-So we see that King David told the Gibeonites, you can have seven sons of Saul, but you can't have the younger Mephibosheth, son of Jonathan.
+So we see that King David told the Gibeonites that you can have the seven sons of Saul, but you can't have the younger Mephibosheth, son of Jonathan.
 The younger Mephibosheth is eating at my table because he's the covenant man between me and Jonathan.
 I'm keeping the younger Mephibosheth, but you can have the older uncle Mephibosheth, son of Saul and Rizpah.
 You can have Rizpah's two sons and Michal's five sons but you can't have the younger Mephibosheth, son of Jonathan.

 The Gibeonites told David, it's a deal.
 We'll obey you as king and continue to hew your wood and carry your water.
 Like Joshua, David sinned by becoming proud and glad to have the Gibeonites as his slaves and let seven innocent boys die for the sins of the people.
 These seven innocent children never did any harm to the Gibeonites.
-It was their daddy Saul who harmed the Gibeonites.
+It was their dad Saul who harmed the Gibeonites.

-I'll continue my story about how Rizpah like Mary caused a nation to remember that an innocent son had died for the sins of the people in my next bible study.
-Feel free to contact Brother Bob anytime at rz9tlm@gmail.com or write to Brother Bob Malkin, 2233 Pinetree Lane, Apt.
+I pray in Jesus name that this bible study blesses multitudes everywhere with great joy, peace, and strength.
+Feel free to email Brother Bob anytime at rz9tlm@gmail.com or write to Brother Bob Malkin, 2233 Pinetree Lane, Apt.
 N., Reynoldsburg, Ohio 43068.
-(614) 604-7133.
+(614) 746-7071.
 Until we all meet again soon to lift up our Lord Jesus, everyone have a blessed day in Jesus name.

 No comments: